 (ii) determination of the environmental factors responsible for flare-ups of ciguatera: little is presently known of the precise environmental factors that result in the proliferation of the toxins that cause ciguatera but human activities including "pollution" have been implicated.
-The ciguatera 'hot-spot' in Hervey Bay represents an ideal location to pursue studies on the contributing factors.
+The ciguatera 'hot-spot' in Hervey Bay represents an ideal location to pursue studies on the contributing factors. (iii) assessment of the potential for other toxic dinoflagellates to enter tropical and sub-tropical waters there he bellegit up to the potential for other toxic dinoflagellates to enter tropical in flore toxic dinoflagellates to enter tropical and sub-tropical waters for new ballast water introductions of toxic dinoflagellate cysts. (iv) assess the extent and nature of adverse reactions to seafood consumption: a survey is required to determine the extent and nature of the allergy-like reactions to seafood, including such reactions that follow ciguatera.
+Such reactions have not been well quantified in Australia but may have a considerable impact on the marketability of seafood.

-(iii) assessment of the potential for other toxic dinoflagellates to enter tropical and sub-tropical waters through hallast-water introductions: studies are required to determine if toxic dinoflagellate species through ballast-water introductions: studies are required to determine if toxic dinoflagellate species have already been introduced into tropical waters and to assess the potential for these to bloom and for new ballast water introductions of toxic dinoflagellate cysts.
+(iii) assessment of the potential for other toxic dinoflagellates to enter tropical and sub-tropical waters through ballast-water introductions: studies are required to determine if toxic dinoflagellate species have already been introduced into tropical waters and to assess the potential for these to bloom and for new ballast water introductions of toxic dinoflagellate cysts.